spirabr/SPIRA-training/README.md

 ### Installing dependencies

+It's suggested to run the project with [Docker](https://docs.docker.com/engine/install/).
-If you prefer to run the project locally, install poetry, then install the project packages:
+If you prefer to run the project locally, [install poetry](https://python-poetry.org/docs/#installation), then install the project packages:

 ```bash
 poetry install